X-czh/x-czh.github.io/source/index.md

 <img style="float: left; padding-right: 18px;" width="200" height="200" src="files/portrait.jpg">

-I am a software engineer at Stream Computing @ ByteDance, with a focus on high availaiablity, DevOps platform, and web UI of [Apache Flink](https://flink.apache.org/).
+I am a software engineer at Stream Computing @ ByteDance, aiming to make [Apache Flink](https://flink.apache.org/) more efficient and more user-friendly.

 Before that, I got my master's degree from University of Illinois at Urbana-Champaign (UIUC) and bachelor's degree from New York University Shanghai (NYUSH), both in Computer Science.